nenick/AndroidStudioAndRobolectric/README.md

 Just clone and open this project with Android Studio, right click on a test and get started with robolectric.

 Here an example with flavors https://github.com/nenick/AndroidStudioAndRobolectric/tree/flavors

+The issue with missing `src/test/resources` is tracked at https://code.google.com/p/android/issues/detail?id=136013 there also some workarounds to include test resources.